Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 WAL, on the other hand, requires smaller amounts of tumescent solution.
 Instead, a low-pressure water jet is used to gently separate the fat cells from the tissue and suction them out at the same time.
 Both techniques require an experienced lipedema doctor to avoid injury to the lymph vessels.

-In daily practice at LipoClinic, water-jet-assisted liposuction has proven to be beneficial.
-New studies and conference reports suggest that WAL offers advantages over other methods.
+In the daily practice of the LipoClinic, water-jet assisted liposuction has proven to be advantageous.
+New studies and congress reports suggest that WAL has an advantage over other methods.

-After surgical lipedema treatment, it is essential to wear compression garments consistently for at least 6 weeks to reduce swelling and bruising.
+After surgical lipoedema treatment, it is essential to wear compression garments consistently for at least 6 weeks to reduce swelling and hematomas.
 Lymphatic drainage and skin care also support the healing process.

 Studies show that liposuction can significantly improve patients’ quality of life and symptoms in the long term.